juanbkm/donor2019/content/modalities/financing-partnership-facilities/urban-financing-partnership-facility.md

       - partner: Switzerland ($4.6 million)

     description: |
       In 2019, CDIATF received contributions of $2.2 million (€2 million) from Germany and $565,686 from Switzerland (savings transferred from the closed technical assistance, [Regional: Managing Cities in Asia](https://www.adb.org/projects/39185-012/main)).
+CDIATF management has approved 5 applications for project preparation studies this year worth $2.6 million.

       CDIATF assists secondary cities in preparing sustainable and bankable infrastructure projects; linking them with funding sources; and strengthening their capacities to develop and implement high priority investments.
   - name: Urban Climate Change Resilience Trust Fund (UCCRTF)